programmfabrik/easydb-documentation/en/glossar/glossar.md

 -> hits

 ## Search Field
-Is located in the research view (see menu) above the results.
+Is located in the Search view (see menu) above the results.
 By entering search terms, a -> main search can be performed.

 ## Search Filter
 Filters records found by linked list entries.